 Step by Step Guide to Hiring and Training a Remote Assistant

-Hiring a Virtual Assistant is a critical and a key step in your career path and business growth and continued operation.
-Whether you’re a business owner or a self-made entrepreneur, if you’re thinking about how to leverage your business – Virtual Assistant is the answer.
+Hiring a Virtual Assistant (VA) is a critical and key step in your career path, business growth, and continued operation.
+Whether you’re a business owner or a self-made entrepreneur, if you’re thinking about how to leverage your business – a Virtual Assistant is the answer.

 In this article, I’m going to walk you through the process of hiring and training a Virtual Assistant and share some specific tips and tools to help you manage virtual staff effectively.

 Step 1: Document the Tasks You Want To Outsource

 Start by making a list of all the tasks and processes that you plan to delegate to your Virtual Assistant.
 It’s important to understand exactly what you want to outsource because in order to reach maximum effectiveness you need to be clear with your Virtual Assistant.

 - Background information about your business (your industry, what you sell, and who your clients/customers are)

 - List of any apps, tools, or software they will be using

 Here are some popular websites and directories you can use to find remote assistants: